goostengine/goost-docs/development/general_principles.rst

 Goost's development is mainly focused on game development needs, even if they're marginally related.
-We also realize that Godot can be used to develop general GUI-only applications, so we don't exclude the possibility of supporting these type of features as well.
+We also realize that Godot can be used to develop general GUI-only and web applications, so we don't exclude the possibility of supporting these type of features as well.

 Regardless of below criteria, you can also refer to `the list of features already pre-approved for development <https://github.com/goostengine/goost/issues/7>`_,